 Customers on mobile devices have difficulty doing a lot of typing while they’re on the go.
 By implementing an autocomplete plugin such as WP AutoComplete Search, you give them an easier time of finding the information they need.

 Think About Mobile SEO

 Google and other major search algorithms now prioritize search results based on whether a website is considered mobile friendly or not.
-Make sure to use Google’s “Mobile Friendly Test” to make sure that your website shows up as mobile friendly in search results.
+Make sure to use Google’s “Mobile Friendly Test” to make sure that your website use good SEO and shows up as mobile friendly in search results.

 Avoid Large Downloads